Andrew-S-Rosen/cbe504/main.typ

 The reversibility of reaction $i$ is nothing more than a ratio of the forward and reverse rates:
 $ z_i equiv r_(i)^(-)/r_(i)^+. $<eq:reversibility>
 The reason that the reverse reaction rate is in the numerator is that a lower value of $z_i$ would imply that the forward reaction rate is greater, which is internally consistent with the notion that it would also be less reversible.
+While we will not spend too much time focusing on reversibility just yet, it will return later on in the course when we cover de Donder relations.

 == Expressions for the Rate Constant <expressions-for-the-rate-coefficient>